termehs/multigraphr/README.md

-The interval estimates can then be visualized to detect discrepancies between observed and expected values thus indicating social mechanisms at play in the generation of edges, and to detect overlap and potential interdependence between different types of edges (see Shafie 2015,2016;
-Shafie & Schoch 2021).
+The interval estimates can then be visualized to detect discrepancies between observed and expected values thus indicating social mechanisms at play in the generation of edges, and to detect interval overlap and potential interdependence between different types of edges (see Shafie 2015,2016; Shafie & Schoch 2021).

 ## Goodness of fit tests